Alejanpro/InitialFlutter/README.md

 the bitswap consumer tries to locate providers by for example performing a dht lookup.
 After the locating of providers completes, it is signaled by calling `inject_providers`.
-The query manager then performs bitswap requests using the new provider set which results in the block being found or a `Bl
+The query manager then performs bitswap requests using the new provider set which results in the block being found or a `BlockNotFound` error.

+Often we wa